 About the project

-There is also a session on most Wednesday mornings 10am to 12pm, contact Mark on 07748 873200 or at marklo@ntlworld for details and frequency of the Wednesday sessions, and any other questions, or through the website.
+There is also a session on most Wednesday mornings 10am to 12pm, so please e-mail Mark at marklo@ntlworld for details.

 Over the past six years we have transformed the abandoned former fruit garden set up by the Philips family more than a century ago.
 We have large areas of raspberries, currant and gooseberry bushes and some thriving rhubarb plants.
 We also have plum, fig, apricot and nectarine trees against a wall, a healthy medlar tree and a couple of stepover apple trees.